 Thirdly, decide whether the window coverings on the windows in your kitchen are helping or hurting.
 Removing them may eliminate some weight.
 If you have privacy needs or need the softness of fabric at your windows, make sure there isn’t an alternative to lighten things up.

 WHY THIS IDEA WORKS

-Life can be lifey and with its own heavy burdens.
-Maybe a more airy space to prepare meals, happily bake, sit around the table, and live is what your spirit needs to lift.
+Life can be lifey with its own heavy burdens.
+Maybe a more airy space to prepare meals, happily bake, sit around the table, and live is what your spirit needs to begin to lift.

 No. 4: Carve Out a Cozy Moment

 When we mapped out a design plan for our kitchen renovation, an important consideration was whether the existing window seat would remain.

 It wasn’t a small thing to leave it alone since it means we have less cupboard storage and the design had to work around it.
 However, leaving that cozy moment means daily birdwatching can happen.
 It not only functions for seating and provides architectural interest, it also encourages resting and a restful mood.